0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #13	What is the master key of the user "0xMohammed"?

-to get the master key we can use windbg and mimikatz. so first we will go to windbg then select File -> Open Crash Dump then load the memory.dmp and start by `!analyze -v` to start analysis of the dump.
+To get the master key, we can use windbg and mimikatz.
+So first, we will go to windbg, select File -> Open Crash Dump, load the memory.dmp and start by `!analyze -v` to begin the dump analysis.

 [![22](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/22.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/22.PNG)

-then we can need to load `mimilib.dll` to start mimikatz so you need to check its location first in your machine then use `.load <your path>\mimilib.dll`.
+Then we can need to load `mimilib.dll` to start mimikatz, so you need to check its location first in your machine, then use `.load <your path>\mimilib.dll`.

 [![23](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/23.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/23.PNG)

-then as shown we can search for `lsass.exe` in the dump using `!process 0 0 lsass.exe` to get its EPROCESS address but first what is EPROCESS, The EPROCESS structure is the kernel’s representation of a process object.
-For instance, if the ObReferenceObjectByHandle function successfully resolves a handle though directed to do so only if the object type is PsProcessType, then what the function produces as its pointer to the object is a pointer to an EPROCESS. so we need to point at the EPROCESS address so we can dump the credentials from the process. we can use `.process /r /p ffffba033ef746c0` then enter `!mimikatz`.them we will get the MasterKey of user "0xMohammed".
+Then as shown, we can search for `lsass.exe` in the dump using `!process 0 0 lsass.exe` to get its EPROCESS address but first, what is EPROCESS?
+The EPROCESS structure is the kernel's representation of a process object.
+For instance, if the ObReferenceObjectByHandle function successfully resolves a handle though directed to do so only if the object type is PsProcessType, then what the function produces as its pointer to the object is a pointer to an EPROCESS.
+So we need to point to the EPROCESS address to dump the credentials from the process. we can use `.process /r /p ffffba033ef746c0` then enter `!mimikatz`.Then we will get the MasterKey of user "0xMohammed".

 [![24](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/24.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/24.PNG)